Historias y percepciones sobre la educación de excelencia.

 3. Strong teacher collaboration: At Success, I observed a few classrooms with two teachers as opposed to the traditional one teacher per classroom model.
 The more experienced teacher led the lesson while a teacher in training was taking notes on students and giving them feedback.
 This co-teaching model helped create a strong level of student accountability and engagement, which seemed especially valuable with the large class size.
 It also allowed teachers to know which students need extra help after the lesson.
 Inspired by this approach, I have trained a group of YMCA volunteers at my own school to collaborate with my teachers in the same way that teachers collaborate at Success.

-Subjects: Professional Development
+Materias: Professional Development